-Popular Day Trips & Tours to See the Northern Lights
+Tours to See the Northern Lights in Sweden

 Sweden is a popular destination to see the northern lights.
 This is great because there are lots of tour providers to help visitors have this experience.
 Here’s where you can start your research:

-- Authentic Scandinavia offers aurora tours, some of which include a stay at the Ice Hotel.
+- Authentic Scandinavia offers a number of aurora tours, some of which include a stay at the Ice Hotel.

-- Nordic Visitor offers partially guide tours to see the aurora throughout Lapland.
+- Nordic Visitor offers partially guided tours to see the aurora throughout Lapland.

 - The Aurora Zone has tours throughout Scandinavia (including some in Norway) including custom-tailor tours, and also offers an autumn tour option.

-- Lastly, Aurora Service (the same company that provides aurora predictions mentioned above), has two main tours, Asgard & Valhalla, that are highly rated.
+- Lastly, Aurora Service (the same company that provides aurora predictions mentioned above), has three main tours: Asgard, Midgard & Valhalla, inspired by Scandinavian history.